a7-software/andaman7-api/a7-protocol.md

 If you want to enter a new value for weight, you just create an new AMI (a new combination of key, value, source and timestamp).
 The only "modification" to an AMI is the capability to "invalidate" it.
-This is necessary if, after some time, one realises that the previously created AMI was a mistake somehow (if the medical condition is not valid anymore, we have other mechanisms for that (based on start date and end date qualifiers)).
+This is necessary if, after some time, one realises that the previously created AMI was a mistake somehow (if the medical condition is not valid anymore, we have other mechanisms for that, based on start date and end date qualifiers).

 These constraints make AMIs very easy to manage in a distributed world.
 They can be created anywhere, by anyone, with no risk of "data conflict" whatsoever.
 AMIs have a reference to their "parent", e.g. a given EHR.